ThisDudeBoy/InviteCount/README.md

 ```
 +invites (@user)   Show your invites or the invites of the mentionned member.
 +leaderboard       Show the server leaderboard.
-+stats             Show a graph with the server joins.
 +membercount       Show members stats.
 ```